 55. A person invested a certain amount at simple interest at the rate of 6 per cent per annum earning Rs.
 900 as an interest at the end of three years.
-Had the interest been compounded every year, how much more interest would he have earned on the same amount with the same interest rate after three years?
+Had the interest been more interest would he have earned on the same amount with the same interest rate after three years?